RazanYakoub01/IS1200_Snake_Game/README.md

 # IS1200_Snake_Game

 ## Course
 Computer Hardware Engineering, IS1200 at KTH Kista.
-The course was attended during spring 2023, and the project was presented in December 2023.
+The course was attended during spring 2023, and the project will be presented in December 2023.

 ## Projekt
 The project is developed in the C language on a ChipKIT Uno32 board together with a ChipKIT Basic I/O. A classic snake game was chosen to be developed.